securitytxt/security-txt/draft-foudil-securitytxt.md

        Status: current

        Field Name: Contact
-       Description: contact information to use for reporting security vulnerabilities Multiple Appearances: Yes
+       Description: contact information to use for reporting vulnerabilities Multiple Appearances: Yes
        Published in: this document
        Status: current